mohamedirsath07/Learning-git/README.md

 - Add features across multiple files
 - Resolve meaningful merge conflicts
 - Collaborate on shared repositories
-- Automate testing and deployment
+- Automate testing and deployment on your complete repository
+- Deploy your learning portfolio as a containerized application

 Think of this as your Git apprenticeship—learning through doing, not just reading.

+### Final Achievement: Professional Portfolio

+By the end, you'll have transformed your learning repository into a deployable web application that showcases all your work through an interactive interface, demonstrating both your Git mastery and modern DevOps skills.

 ## Getting Help